PapaCode79/Gist_regex/Password_Generator.md

 ### OR Operator

+Regular expressions are combinations of special character operators, which are symbols that control the search, that you can use to construct search strings for advanced find and/or replace searches.

 ### Character Classes

 In the context of regular expressions, a character class is a set of characters enclosed within square brackets.
 It specifies the characters that will successfully match a single character from a given input string.